-Allison D. Evans, Ph.D., is an assistant professor of political science at the University of Nevada, Reno.
-She specializes in comparative politics with a focus on Russian politics and comparative post-communist transitions.
+Allison D. Evans, Ph.D., is an Assistant Professor of Political Science at the University of Nevada, Reno.
+She specializes in comparative politics with a focus on Russian politics, labor and contentious politics.
 She is presently completing a book manuscript on sub-national variation in protest and local governance in Russia's company towns.
-Her work has also appeared as refereed articles in such journals as Post-Soviet Affairs and Studies in Comparative International Development.
+Her work has also appeared as refereed articles in such journals as Comparative Political Studies and Comparative Politics.

 - Urban politics